Accommodations

 General Information

-Each day of fishing is spent walking and wading either above or below camp on Boulder Creek and Hellroaring Creek.
+Each day of fishing is spent walking and wading either above or below camp on Hellroaring Creek.
 Every emerald-green pool or undercut bank contains smaller-sized cutthroats that will not hesitate to come up and eat dry flies.
 The streams, lakes, and rivers Absaroka Beartooth Outfitters target are among the most prolific and beautiful in all of Montana.
 The fishing locations are extremely remote and pristine, with healthy populations of native cutthroat trout.
 The fish do not get much angling pressure over the course of a year and are usually very cooperative, eating dry flies regularly.

 Generally, basic attractor fly patterns are all that you will need.
 During the late summer weeks, hopper fishing can be fantastic.
 The high country is absolutely loaded with aggressive and willing cutthroat.
 One of the most effective techniques on the stream and in the lakes is to use a dry fly with a bead head nymph dropper.
 The weather during the summer months is usually very comfortable.
 Average daytime temperatures range from 60 to 80 degrees.
 On clear nights the temperatures can range from 20 to 40 degrees, so we suggest that you come prepared for the changing temperatures.

-General Trip Itinerary
+Sample Trip Itinerary

 Day 1

-Day 3, 4, 5
+Day 2, 3, 4

 Activities include – Fishing Hellroaring Creek, ride/fish a high elevation lake, etc

-Day 6
+Day 5

-Boats and Equipment Required
+Boats and Equipment

 Package Rates